JeffToken31/holbertonschool-hbnb/part3/hbnb/README.md

 - Tells Python that `app` is a package.
 - Used to initialize things if needed when the app is loaded.

+### 📄 `app/extends.py`

+- Initializes key Flask extensions used throughout the project.

+    `bcrypt`: handles password hashing and verification for security.

+    `jwt`: manages authentication and JWT token handling.

+    `db`: SQLAlchemy instance to interact with the database via ORM.

 ---